Dove World Outreach Center Quran-burning controversy: International

-In Somalia, the al-Qaida-inspired group Al-Shabaab organized a protest rally against the Quran-burning attended by thousands.
+In Somalia, the al-Qaeda–inspired group Al-Shabaab organized a protest rally against the Quran-burning attended by thousands.

 The head of Iran's Islamic Culture and Relations Organization labeled the Quran burning proposal a "Zionist" insult.
 A group of Iranian students also protested outside the Swiss embassy in Tehran to protest the desecration of the Quran, and chanted slogans condemned the desecration on the anniversary of the 9/11 attacks.
 The Iranian House of Cartoon invited international artists to an online exhibition to condemn the desecration of the Qurans on the theme of Devil against Holy Books, Devil against Human Nature and Terry Jones.
 More than 30 cartoons had been submitted from Iran, Turkey, Brazil, Ukraine and other countries since the event was announced on September 13.
 While there would be no prizes, the entries would be published at a later date.
 Foreign Minister Manouchehr Mottaki called the proposal "heinous" at a joint press conference with his Malawian counterpart Etta Banda.
 He also added that "The stance of the Muslim world, including the Islamic Republic of Iran, is transparent: Condemnation of this heinous, insulting and sacrilegious act by whoever perpetuated it.
 We clearly see the hands of the Zionists behind all threats and provocative moves [aimed to strain relations] between the believers of various faiths.
 This is exactly the sort of extremist move that seeks to realize their objectives through creating religious discord."